Foundation Degree in Payroll Management

-- Individuals who wish to enhance their opportunities of career progression through achievement of an industry recognised qualification, increasing their knowledge, confidence and ability within their role
+Individuals wishing to enhance their career opportunities through the achievement of an industry recognised qualification, and apply your new found skills within the workplace.

-Year one of the Foundation Degree in Payroll Management focuses on core principals of payroll processing and manual tax calculations.
+Year one - Practitioner certificate in payroll, focusing on core principals of payroll processing and manual tax calculations.

 Objectives of the payroll department

 Assessment of pay and benefits

 - Introduction to remuneration and employee benefits

 - Contractual payments